 – Host your event using Alignable’s integrated video conferencing system (hosted by Zoom).
 If you use this option, you can host up to 300 attendees for however long you like absolutely free—a $20 per month cost savings!

 – Add a link to the virtual conferencing tool you’re most comfortable using, like Webex, GoogleMeet, BlueJeans, etc. If you choose this option, simply add in the link to your event.

 - Click “Post” to publish your event.
-You should see it listed as a post in your group.
+You should see it listed as a post in your group or on your feed.
 We’ll also let your group members or community and network know about your event, so you can get more attendees.

 Have specific questions on the Alignable event hosting feature?
-This Help Center article has more info and easy ways to contact our support team for extra help.
+This article has more info.

 Resources to Keep Your Events Going and Growing